 Dear Editors,

-We are submitting the accompanying manuscript, entitled “High-Order Genetic Analysis Enables Systematic Functional Dissection of a Complex Trait”, for your consideration as an in Cell.
+We are submitting the accompanying manuscript, entitled “High-Order Genetic Analysis Enables Systematic Functional Dissection of a Complex Trait”, for your consideration as a Resource in Cell.

 It is becoming increasingly clear that most traits, including common human genetic diseases, are complex.
 Genetic analysis of complex traits, which rely on multiple genes functioning together, requires phenotypic study of multiple variant combinations.
 Combinatorial genetic analysis can be done exhaustively for two-gene combinations, for example in yeast, where two-gene synthetic genetic array analysis (SGA) has revealed genetic interactions and derived a global functional relationship network.